Miami International Holdings: History

 MIH launched the Miami International Securities Exchange (MIAX) in 2012, after receiving approval from the U.S. Securities and Exchange Commission (SEC).

 In 2019, MIH acquired a majority stake in the Bermuda Stock Exchange.

 The company received approval from the SEC and launched MIAX Pearl Equities, MIH's first equities exchange, in 2020.
 MIAX Pearl Equities received backing and support from member firms such as IMC Financial Markets, Susquehanna International Group, Two Sigma Investments, Hudson River Trading, and Chicago Trading Company.
 The exchange also became a participant in the UTP Plan.

 In 2022, MIH acquired Dorman Trading, a full-service Futures Commission Merchant registered with the Commodity Futures Trading Commission (CFTC).
 Subsequently, the company filed for a U.S. initial public offering with the SEC.
 MIH's equities exchange, MIAX Pearl Equities, reached a market share of 0.99% at the end of the same year.

 On April 25, 2023, MIH entered into an agreement to acquire LedgerX, a subsidiary of FTX and a CFTC-regulated exchange and clearinghouse for Bitcoin and Ethereum options and futures, in connection with the bankruptcy proceedings of FTX.

 On October 17, 2023, MIH announced that it had filed the Form 1 application to the SEC to register MIAX Sapphire, a new exchange for U.S. options.
 The exchange commenced trading operations in the third quarter of 2024.

 In November 2023, MIH announced plans to open a new options trading pit and offices in Miami's Wynwood neighborhood, which would house MIH's new trading venue, MIAX Sapphire.
 The new exchange, MIH's fourth options exchange, would include a physical trading floor in Miami, the first of its kind.

 In 2024, the firm named former Citadel Securities executive Troy Kane CEO of its newly-formed futures business, MIAX Futures.

+Later in August 2024, MIH secured a $100 million investment from private equity firm Warburg Pincus to fund continued global expansion, including the construction of a physical trading floor in Miami for MIAX Sapphire and the growth of its agricultural and financial futures businesses.